Non-local operators with low singularity kernels: regularity estimates and martingale problem: Introduction

 Then SDE \eqref{Eq:SDE} has a unique weak solution $X$.
 Moreover, for any $\lambda>0$ and $\beta>1$, $X$ satisfies

-Here the constant $C$ does not depend on $f$. \end{corollary} \begin{remark} \begin{enumerate}[(i)] \item When we seek to compare the classical results of Stroock-Varadhan for diffusion processes (see \cite{stroock2007multidimensional}) with the aforementioned findings, a natural question emerges: can we relax the assumption \ref{Aspt-a-2} in Theorem \ref{Thm:Main2} to the point where $x\mapsto a(x,z)$ is only uniformly continuous?
+Here the constant $C$ does not depend on $f$. \end{corollary} \begin{remark} \begin{enumerate}[(i)] \item When we seek to compare the classical results of Stroock-Varadhan for diffusion processes (see \cite{stroock2007multidimensional}) with the aforementioned findings, a natural question emerges: can we relax the assumption \ref{Aspt:a-2} in Theorem \ref{Thm:Main2} to the point where $x\mapsto a(x,z)$ is only uniformly continuous?
 We believe the answer is yes, but currently, we do not have a solution to this problem.
 One obstacle is that the singular integrals may not be bounded in general Orlicz spaces (see Remark \ref{rmk:SIO} below for further discussion); \item The inequalities \eqref{Eq:Krylov1} and \eqref{Eq:Krylov2} are commonly referred to as Krylov-type estimates.
 For nondegenerate It\^o processes, the dominant term on the right-hand side of the inequality is $C\|f\|_{L^d}/\lambda$, which can be derived from the ABP maximal principle (see \cite{krylov1980controlled}).
-On the other hand, for the Markov process associated with $\cL$, the "diffusion" rate of the process is exceedingly sluggish, causing the occupation time $\mE_0 \int_{0}^{1} \1_{B_r}(X_t),\d t$ to decay more slowly than $r^s$, for any $s>0$, as $r\to 0$.
-Consequently, we require a stronger integrability condition for $f$ in this case. \end{enumerate} \end{remark}
+On the other hand, for the Markov process associated with $\cL$, the ``diffusion" rate of the process is exceedingly sluggish, causing the occupation time $\mE_0 \int_{0}^{1} \1_{B_r}(X_t)\,\d t$ to decay more slowly than $r^s$, for any $s>0$, as $r\to 0$.
+Consequently, we require a stronger integrability condition for $f$ in this case. \item By leveraging the transformations outlined in Example \ref{ex:sde}, and using Theorem \ref{Thm:Main2} we can address the weak well-posedness of SDE \eqref{Eq:SDE} driven by general subordinate Brownian.
+However, this approach requires verifying that \( \ell(r) \) is H\"older continuous near \(r=0\), a condition that is generally non-trivial to validate.
+In some specific cases, asymptotic analysis of \( \ell(r) \) near the origin offers a practical pathway to address this requirement (see more discussion after Proposition \ref{Prop:j-regular}). \end{enumerate} \end{remark}